kimfucious/torrent-fiesta/README.md

 ### Python

--   Install Python 3 and pip (I use [Homebrew](https://docs.brew.sh/Homebrew-and-Python)).
+-   Install Python 3 and pip.
--   In terminal, navigate to the root of this project and run the following commands to install dependencies in an isolated environment:
+-   In terminal, navigate to the root of this project and run the following commands to install dependencies in an isolated environment.

 ```console
 > python3 -m venv .venv